 One duplex unit was constructed to be accessible, including the kitchenette.
 Outside is a patio with an extended-end table, pedestal grill and a fire ring.
 Cabin #11 has been modified to be accessible.
 Two of the camper cabins, #8 and #9, are also accessible.

 This lightly wooded area is divided into east and west sides.
 Four electric and one basic sites have been constructed to be accessible.
 Water hydrants scattered through the campground have paved pathways.

 The east side showerhouse has two handicap parking spaces with a continuous pathway past a water fountain to the entrance.
-The laundry room is small with a 4-foot diameter turning area and top-control machines.
-Some users may require assistance.
 The restroom and shower entrance doors have a 4-foot diameter area in front.
 Inside, the lavatories are push-button operated and the toilet is a side-transfer.
 The showers have a changing area and a grab bar.
 Outside, a shady kiosk makes a nice waiting area.

 The campground amphitheater is located down a hillside and is not accessible.